zachofstra/Longitudinal-Multivariate-Decomposer/README.md

 # Multivariate Time Series to NetLogo Model Pipeline

 This Jupyter notebook provides an end-to-end pipeline for transforming normalized multivariate longitudinal data into an executable NetLogo agent-based model.
 The pipeline uses advanced econometric techniques (VAR and VECM) to decompose complex interdependent relationships between variables and model their dynamics over time.
+Intent of this is to make ingesting real data easier for Complexity and Systems science classes, as well as enable modeling of Complex Adaptive Systems (CAS) more easily.

 ## Overview